MathVC: An LLM-Simulated Multi-Character Virtual Classroom for Mathematics Education

 }

 • Yue, Murong, and Ziyu Yao.
 "Efficient but Vulnerable: Benchmarking and Defending LLM Batch Prompting Attack."
-Preprint, 2025.
+ACL Findings, 2025.
 [Paper]

 •